Elijah Omolo Agar

+Education and Career

 Elijah Omolo Agar was a master's degree graduate from Pittsburgh University in the US and a Bachelor of Economics Graduate from India.
 He was a staunch ally of Thomas Joseph Mboya.
 He served as an Assistant Minister in the Ministry of Home Affairs.

 He was the editor of the pre independence newspaper called Uhuru.
 It is his article questioning the detention of the Kapenguria Six that earned him detention too in Lamu alongside John Keen.